Skip to main content \(\newcommand{\N}{\mathbb N}

 You have now built quantitative models for the gravitational force and the frictional force.
 Next you will build a model for the spring force.

-With the simulation from the previous question, investigate how the spring force appears to be related to the displacement of the spring.
+With the simulation, investigate how the spring force appears to be related to the displacement of the spring.

 An ideal spring obeys Hooke’s Law, with a force that is linearly proportional to the displacement from equilibrium: